 You can easily avoid a tooth infection with good dental hygiene.
 Be sure to brush and floss your teeth daily.
 This keeps plaque and tartar from building up.
 In addition, schedule routine dental cleanings and exams.
 With preventative care, you can keep your smile healthy and free of infections and other oral health issues.

 Root canal treatments can be prevented with proper dental hygiene.
 Regular exams and cleanings by your dentist can prevent issues like tooth infections.
 Contact us and schedule yours today.
-Call (508) 620-1170 or book an appointment.
-Keep in mind that we are always available to you for oral health issues.
+Call (508) 620-1170 or book an appointment online.
+We are always available to you for oral health issues.